vonmillhausen/sf2000/README.md

+# SF2000

+The SF2000 is a cheap hand-held emulation gaming console which was released in early 2023.
+Although the device itself is sold by a variety of vendors, it was the vendor "Data Frog" who caught the public zeitgeist, and so the device is often simply referred to as "the Data Frog".

+For a cheap device, it's actually fairly capable - most Game Boy, Game Boy Color, NES and Genesis/Mega Drive games play at full speed, and many arcade, Game Boy Advance and SNES titles do as well.
+The device has an IPS panel (not OCA laminated), and a user-replacable "18650" battery, which can be charged via a USB-C port on the device.
+It also has analog A/V out (note: not HDMI), meaning it can be connected to a CRT TV - the type of display most arcade, Genesis/Mega Drive and SNES games were originally intended to be displayed on.
+It has a built-in 2.4GHz antenna, and can receive input from a compatible wireless controller (usually sold separately).

+Some downsides to the device: it's mono-only, there's no head-phone jack (although there is a volume wheel), screen brightness cannot be altered (it's fairly bright), SNES and Game Boy Advance are hit-or-miss in terms of performance (some games are fine, many games run slowly), the stock firmware is closed-source so the device's performance may never get any better than as-shipped, and some folks have had issues with the buttons (they're quite cheap, and sit flush when pressed).

+So is the "Data Frog" any good?
+Only you can answer that question for yourself.
+There are certainly more powerful devices out there, more fully featured devices, devices with better hardware, etc. - but almost all of those devices cost a lot more than the SF2000.
+At the end of the day, you have to look at the features offered at the given price-point, and only then can you decide if you're interested in the device or not.

 ## Resources

 The Resources folder on the microSD card contains all of the resources used by the device's firmware to construct the user interface at runtime.
 The following tables list the files from the `20230420` firmware and what they are used for, grouped by broad categories: